The Next Generation in Trunnion Technology™.

 - Impervious to high thermal cycling.
 Benefit: Enhanced process safety

-- Certified to use in SIL-3 loop in single-valve and SIL-4 loop in two-valve with minimum MTBF 1,280 years.
+- Certified to use in SIL 3 loop.
 Benefit: Enhanced process safety

 - Fire safe certification: API-607 / API 6FA.
 Benefit: Enhanced process safety